 - Explore free resources developed by Co-op & Career Advisor such as:

 We are excited to support you, so connect with us and explore the many opportunities that are available.

-- Empowering Positive Career Actions/Outcomes – Addressing individual needs through training and skill building opportunities, professional development, 1:1 advising, and other opportunities to build self-confidence and achieve professional success.
+Addressing individual needs through training and skill building opportunities, professional development, 1:1 advising, and other opportunities to build self-confidence.

-In addition to the co-op and career guidance our office provides, Wentworth supports first generation students via scholarship and grant programs and through student clubs and organizations supported by the Center for Diversity and Social Justice Programing (CSJDP).
+In addition to the co-op and career guidance our office provides, Wentworth supports first generation students via scholarship and grant programs and through student clubs and organizations supported by the Center for Diversity and Global Engagement.

 Scholarships & Grants: